CFA® Level 2 Question Bank

 Johnson speaks to Universal's lead underwriter and requests that 5% of the firm's IPO allotment be allocated to the endowment.
 A few days later, when the IPO is priced and allocated, Universal receives 95,000 shares and the endowment receives 5,000 shares.

-Which of Universal’s procedures for personal investing by employees is inconsistent with CFA Institute’s required and recommended procedures?
+Do Universal's personal transaction disclosure policies comply with CFA Institute's required and recommended procedures?

 Explanation: